los7key/garden/docs/index.md

 Keep in mind this is my brain (and opinion), exposed for anyone to explore.
 Be gentle.

 Well, this is it, this is my digital garden.
 Who would've thought I'd be a gardener one day?

+2022-08-13: I came across [this article](https://news.ycombinator.com/item?id=32349006) and it hit pretty close to home.
+There is no better reason to leave a legacy behind.
+This really is everything I know about everything I know.

 <br>